Statesville Owls: History

 Statesville first began minor league baseball play in 1900, as charter members of the Independent level North Carolina Association.
 Other charter members were the Charlotte Presbyterians, Durham Bulls, Raleigh Senators, Tarboro Tarheels and Wilmington Giants.
 The Statesville team finished with a record of 8–12 in 1900 playing under manager J.T.
 Bennett.
 Statesboro folded after the 1900 season and did not return to the 1901 North Carolina Association.

 After a 39–year span, the 1939 Statesville Owls resumed minor league play when the team became charter members of the Class D level Tar Heel League.
 Joining the Owls as Tar Heel League charter members were the Gastonia Cardinals, Hickory Rebels, Lenoir Indians, Newton-Conover Twins and Shelby Nationals.
-The Statesville Owls finished with a record of 56–51 to place 3rd in 1939.
+The Statesville Owls finished with a record of 56–51 to place third in 1939.
 In the playoffs, Statesville defeated Lenoir 3 games to 0 to advance.
 In the finals, the Gastonia Cardinals defeated the Owls 4 games to 3.

-In 1940, the Statesville Owls finished with a record of 73–37 to place 1st in the regular season standings, winning the league pennant.
+In 1940, the Statesville Owls finished with a record of 73–37 to place first in the regular season standings, winning the league pennant.
 In the playoffs, the Owls defeated the Lenoir Indians 3 games to 2 and the Hickory Rebels 4 games to 1 to win the 1940 Tar Heel League Championship.
 The Tar Heel League folded after the 1940 season.

 The Statesville Owls joined the eight-team North Carolina State League in 1942.
-They finished with a record of 48–51 to place 6th and missed the playoffs.
+They finished with a record of 48–51 to place sixth and missed the playoffs.
 The North Carolina State League ceased play after the 1942 season due to World War II.

 When the North Carolina State League resumed play in 1945, Statesville rejoined the league, playing as an affiliate of the Chicago Cubs.
-The Statesville Cubs finished with a record of 53–58 to place 5th in 1945 and a 41–69 record to place 7th in 1946, missing the playoffs both seasons.
+The Statesville Cubs finished with a record of 53–58 to place fifth in 1945 and a 41–69 record to place seventh in 1946, missing the playoffs in both seasons.

 Statesville continued in the North Carolina State League as the Statesville Owls in 1947.
 The Owls remained in the League through 1952.
-After finishing last in 1947, Statesville finished with a record of 63–47 to place 2nd in 1948.
+After finishing last in 1947, Statesville finished with a record of 63–47 to place second in 1948.
 In the 1948 playoffs, the Statesville Owls defeated the Lexington Indians 4 games to 1 and the Hickory Rebels 4 games to 3 to win the 1948 North Carolina State League Championship.
-After 5th place finishes in 1949 and 1950, the Owls advanced to the 1951 finals, where they were swept by the High Point-Thomasville Hi-Toms.
+After fifth place finishes in 1949 and 1950, the Owls advanced to the 1951 finals, where they were swept by the High Point-Thomasville Hi-Toms.